cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/iaas/openstack_horizon.rst

   You can find your ``OS_USERNAME`` and ``OS_PASSWORD`` in the ``~/.cloudmesh/clouds/india/juno/openrc.sh``

-.. note:: If you are using other versions of OpenStack on different cloud hosts,
+.. note:: If you are using other versions of OpenStack on FutureSystems,
           try to find your identity file with the following pattern of the path.
           ``$HOME/.cloudmesh/clouds/[cloud host]/[openstack version]/[openrc.sh or novarc.sh]``